postsharp/Metalama/README.md

   - [Compatibility with PostSharp MSIL](#compatibility-with-postsharp-msil)
   - [Architecture](#architecture)

+## Introduction

 PostSharp "Caravela" is an extension of the Microsoft "Roslyn" C# compiler that allows you to automatically transform your source code at build time
 (and, in the future, design time) based on encapsulated code transformations called _aspects_.
 PostSharp "Caravela" can be used for aspect-oriented programming, but is not limited to it.

+PostSharp "Caravela" is intended to replace the MSIL-based technology stack that is now the foundation of PostSharp and its copies.

+## Licensing

+PostSharp "Caravela" is currently released under the terms of the Evaluation License of PostSharp.

 > Caravela is currently in EARLY PREVIEW stage and is not intended for commercial use.
 > Any version of the Caravela preview will stop working 90 days after it has been built.
 > To continue using it, you will need to update to a newer preview.

-PostSharp "Caravela" is intended to replace the MSIL-based technology stack that is now the foundation of PostSharp and its copies.

-## Try PostSharp "Caravela" today from your browser!
+## Examples

 To see Caravela in action, go to [try.postsharp.net](https://try.postsharp.net).